TEXAS EXPUNGEMENT ATTORNEY

 How Long Does The Process Take?

-Most expunctions or nondisclosures take about 6–8 weeks from filing to a signed order, depending on the court’s docket, prosecutor response, and agency notice/service.
+Many expunctions or nondisclosures take about 6–8 weeks from filing to a signed order, but timing varies by county and court.

 Do I Qualify To Have My Dismissed Case Expunged?